dominikmi/K8s-homelab/README.md

 # K8s-stuff
 This is a repository of all my test deployments on my home K8s.
-It contains various homebrewed yaml and builds.
+It contains various homebrewed or modified vendor yaml files.
 Nothing fancy, so far.
+Basic stuff.

 - adding-roles-to-users (exercise to define certain RBAC for given users)
 - app-deployments (test apps deployments accessible via ingress nginx)